 The frontends from TI @60 and 77 GHz also have a powerful hardware accelerator unit (HWA) and a Cortex-M4 integrated which makes a complex signal processing within the radar frontend possible.
 At the moment we have 3 different PCB versions for the IWR1443 available.

-The radar frontends from Silicon Radar are analogue frontends, which means that the baseband circuitry is realized with discrete components.
+The radar frontends from indie Semiconductor are analogue frontends, which means that the baseband circuitry is realized with discrete components.
 We have the official 122 GHz frontends available and in addition access to preliminiary ICs with very high banwidth.

 The 24 GHz frontend is mainly used in a monostatic configuration in CW mode by connecting an external antenna with an coaxial cable.

 The 60 GHz frontend is used as multi-purpose sensor.
 It's very small in size, has integrated antennas, low power consumption and 1 Tx / 3 Rx antenna configuration.

 Depending on your application we will support you by finding the best suited radar frontend.
 Therefore the following requirements should be clarified: